lavaeater/turbo-rocket-ultra/docs/todo/Enemies and walls.md

 ## TODO
 - [ ] A training map for enemies
 - [ ] Ability to play game with tracking on enemy
+- [ ] Reduce enemy spawning somehow to like 1
+- [ ] Display behavior tree debug info in some coherent way
-- [ ] Debug view showing destinations for enemy and steps to get there
+- [x] Debug view showing destinations for enemy and steps to get there